 Think back 30 years ago.
 Cell phones were fairly new and unsophisticated, and melamine was boring.
 Now think about how much technology has progressed since then.
 Our phones can do amazing things, and melamine has come just as far!

-Far from boring, you can find melamine tableware in a myriad of shapes, colors, textures, and patterns to fit a variety of tabletop applications.
+Far from boring, you can find melamine tableware in myriad shapes, colors, textures, and patterns to fit a variety of tabletop applications.
 Present-day melamine dinnerware can imitate a number of textiles like wood, slate, granite, etc. Even more exciting, operators can achieve the aesthetic of these textiles while using dishwasher and food-safe melamine, making the maintenance easier and extending service life beyond what you'd get from using real wood, slate, or granite.

 Myth #3: Melamine Can’t Be Easily Mixed and Matched